States split by party on accepting Purdue Pharma settlement

 "The Sacklers have blood on their hands," said Delaware Attorney General Kathy Jennings, a Democrat.

-The states that have refused to sign on are expected to object in bankruptcy court and to seek to continue lawsuits against Sackler family members.
+The states that have refused to sign on are expected to object in bankruptcy court and to seek to continue lawsuits in state courts against Sackler family members, who have denied wrongdoing.

 "I don't think you should read a whole lot into it," Iowa Attorney General Tom Miller, a Democrat, said of the partisan divide.
 "My view is it's a pretty close call to join or not.
 There are good arguments on both sides.
 All my colleagues who have made their decisions have made them in good faith."